lmdgit/OOKG/ookg_code/README.md

 # SLAN
 This code is modified based on https://github.com/thunlp/OpenKE

-During the test time, we divide the test2id.txt into two parts: testsub.txt (ookg entities occur as subjects in the triples), testobj (ookg entieies occur as objects in the triples).
+During the test time, we divide the test2id.txt into two parts: testsub.txt (ookg entities occur as subjects in the triples), testobj (ookg entities occur as objects in the triples).

 ## Reproducing results